elixir-workflow-workshop/2021/preparation.md

 ### Snakemake (09:30 - 12:00)

-**Preparation advice:** the course will use gitpod in your browser, so no installation or setups required.
+**Preparation advice:** the course will use gitpod in your browser, so no installation or setups required

 **Course material:** https://snakemake.readthedocs.io/en/stable/tutorial/short.html